 The holder may cause this conversion at the time the shares are eligible for resale by the holder.
 The conversion price is subject to adjustment as hereinafter provided, at any time, or from time to time upon the terms and in the manner hereinafter set forth in the shareholder agreement.
 On March 25, 2011, the Company's Board declared and issued 75,758 common shares for its semi-annual dividend payment.
 On September 21, 2011, the Company's Board declared and issued 66,988 common shares for its semi-annual dividend payment.
-The Company has undeclared dividends that were due in February and September 2012 totaling \$150,000 as of December 31, 2012 and undeclared dividends of \$75,000 due in February 2013.
+The Company has undeclared dividends that were due in February and September 2012 totaling \$150,000 and undeclared dividends of \$75,000 that were due in February 2013 for a total undeclared amount of \$225,000 as of June 30, 2013.